August 7, 2018

 If one parent has a drug addiction or history of violent behavior, the child’s safety could be in danger.
 A judge may look at criminal records and use this sort of information to determine whether or not the child will be safe with the parent looking to be awarded custody.

 Are you a parent that is considering or currently going through a divorce and feel that you are the better caregiver for your child?
-Alan Billian is a reliable and professional Maryland divorce and child custody lawyer dedicated to helping his clients see fair treatment in custody battles and divorce hearings alike.
+Alan Billian is a reliable and professional Maryland child custody lawyer dedicated to helping his clients see fair treatment in custody battles and divorce hearings alike.
 He takes pride in providing you with the best legal help available.

 Contact us today to request a free consultation.